blake-regalia/classer.js/README.md

 ## Use

-The following module demonstrates several key aspects of member usage in OOP applied to javascript:
+The following module demonstrates an effective use members in an OOP fashion:

 #### my-class.js:
 ```js